dfdxAlex/redaktor/CV/README.md

        - Observer
        - Property container
 - Gradually study and implement design patterns in projects.
 - To work with tables in my projects I use technology MySQL.
 - At the same time, I study frontend technologies.
-In the frontend I use technologies: HTML5+API, CSS3, JavaScript+jQuery+Bootstrap
+In the frontend I use technologies:
+   - HTML5+API
+      - Forms
+      - Canvas
+      - Drag&Drop
+      - Web Storage
+      - Geolocation
+   - CSS3
+   - JavaScript
+      - DOM
+      - jQuery
+      - Bootstrap

 ***

 ### :man_technologist: About the project :
-- :smile_cat: The task of the project is to accept data from the user and create a CV according to the template.
+- The task of the project is to accept data from the user and create a CV according to the template.
-- :smile_cat: The server part of the project, the back-end, I will create in PHP.
+- The server part of the project, the back-end, I will create in PHP.
 The information is stored in a database using MySQL technology.
-- :smile_cat: Part of the frontend is built on HTML5, CSS3, JavaScript, Bootstrap technologies.
+- Part of the frontend is built on HTML5, CSS3, JavaScript, Bootstrap technologies.
+- The project consists of:
+   - CSS (style directory)
+   - class (basic PHP library)
+   - classCV (project library)
+   - cv.php (project start file)

 <hr>